box/genty/README.rst

 It produces expressive tests.

 Another option is running the same test multiple times.
-This is useful in stress tests or when excerising code looking for race conditions.
+This is useful in stress tests or when exercising code looking for race conditions.
 This particular test

 .. code-block:: python